| Author: | David Goodger <goodger@python.org> |

 10x5 trapezoid: solutions incomplete

-This puzzle uses the 1 monostick, 2 disticks, 5 tristicks, and 16 tetrasticks, for a total of 84 line segments.
+These puzzles use the 1 monostick, 2 disticks, 5 tristicks, and 16 tetrasticks, for a total of 84 line segments.

 7x7 grid: solutions incomplete